Purdue-CS193/homework-0-thatguyhanson/index.md

+# Hanson's First CS193 Homework
+## Welcome to Hanson Huang's Website!

+### Who am I?
+My name is Hanson Huang, but I go by Hanson Zhang.
+I was born in New York City and my parents are from Fuzhou, China.
+I am a freshman pursuing a major in Computer Science.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.